 Your chicken should be white throughout the center when you cut it, if it’s still pink…don’t fret, just pop it back in the oven for a bit to cook a bit longer.

-My BEST TIP for Baking Chicken Breasts!
+My BEST TIP for Baked Chicken!

 Make sure you let your baked chicken breast rest after baking.
 I remove the chicken breast from the oven and tent them with foil.
 Then, I allow them to rest for 10 minutes.

 This step allows the juices to redistribute throughout the breast and let’s the meat relax a bit.
 If you skip this step, your chicken juices will run right out of your chicken breast leaving you with aforementioned dry, chalky chicken we are not a fan of.
 Juicy chicken breast is the direct result of proper baking and lots of rest.

 Things I like to serve with the very Best Oven Baked Chicken Breasts:

 - 10 Minute Mac and Cheese